ClassiCube/ClassiCube/readme.md

 **NOTE: It is highly recommended that you install the precompiled devkitpro packages from [here](https://devkitpro.org/wiki/Getting_Started) - you need the `gamecube-dev` group)**

-The GC port needs assistance from someone experienced with GC homebrew development - if you're interested, please get in contact with me. (`unknownshadow200` on Discord)
+The GC port needs assistance from someone experienced with GameCube homebrew development - if you're interested, please get in contact with me. (`unknownshadow200` on Discord)

 #### Xbox

 Run `make xbox`.
 You'll need [nxdk](https://github.com/XboxDev/nxdk)

-The Xbox port needs assistance from someone experienced with homebrew development - if you're interested, please get in contact with me. (`unknownshadow200` on Discord)
+The Xbox port needs assistance from someone experienced with Xbox homebrew development - if you're interested, please get in contact with me. (`unknownshadow200` on Discord)

 #### Dreamcast

 Run `make dreamcast`.
 You'll need [KallistiOS](https://github.com/KallistiOS/KallistiOS)

-The Dreamcast port needs assistance from someone experienced with homebrew development - if you're interested, please get in contact with me. (`unknownshadow200` on Discord)
+The Dreamcast port needs assistance from someone experienced with Dreamcast homebrew development - if you're interested, please get in contact with me. (`unknownshadow200` on Discord)

 ##### Other